- What is the Earned Income Tax Credit?

 What is the Earned Income Tax Credit?

 The Earned Income Tax Credit (EITC) is a tax credit available to low and moderate income taxpayers.
-In order to qualify for the Earned Income Tax Credit in 2020, you must generate:- Single with no children: Under $15,820 annually
+In order to qualify for the Earned Income Tax Credit in 2020, you must generate:

 - Married filing jointly with no children: Under $21,710 annually